NervanaSystems/ngraph-python/doc/source/building_graphs.rst

     ng.SetItem(x, x + x)

-Constructing the graph mostly consists of manipulating expressions, so ``SetItem`` is rarely used, except for updating variables at the end of a minibatch.
+Constructing the graph mostly consists of manipulating expressions, so ``SetItem`` should rarely be used directly, except for updating variables at the end of a minibatch.
 Consider:

 .. code-block:: python